-These aren’t actual things that Larry Williams has said, but it’s my view on what, effectively he is saying.
+This wasn’t an actual quote from Larry Williams but more a generalisation about what he was effectively saying.
 And again, this came from a question at the MDC.
-It would’ve been the second day where one of the traders asked, “What is the one thing that you’ve learned in trading that is the best idea that ever came to you?”
-He said, “The ‘Bailout’ exit.”
+It would’ve been the second day where one of the traders asked: “What is the one thing that you’ve learned in trading that is the best idea that ever came to you?”
+He said: “The ‘Bailout’ exit.”
 Exiting on the first profitable open when you’re swing trading a position.
 He said, he hadn’t actually come up with the idea, but he’d done so much back testing on the idea he felt as if it was his own.
-I think, when it comes to the literature, he’s probably done more work on this than anybody else.

-The ‘Bailout’ exit works with a large stop because you are using the market’s randomness and volatility to get out based on a position being profitable.
+The ‘Bailout’ exit works with a large stop because you are using the market’s randomness and volatility to get you out based on a position being profitable.
 And so it basically says, “If you’ve got a profitable position, exit, get out.”
-It’s the combination of using a first profitable open with a large stop.
-Those two things together.
+It’s effectiveness is in the combination of using a first profitable open with a large stop – those two things together.
 The large stop allows you to sit through quite a lot of volatility in the market.
 Then if you happen to have a profitable open position, close the position out, take your money.

 Lesson #3: Failed technical patterns are often the best trades

 This one is really the result of technical analysis and trading books becoming so pervasive.
-There’s been so much written about trading patterns, but you can almost fade popular trading patterns.
-These days, those patterns are so well-known by all the players, that in fact, the strongest moves come when you fade these well-known patterns.
+There’s been so much written about trading patterns that you can almost ‘fade’ popular trading patterns and be profitable.
+These patterns are so well-known by all the players, that in fact, the strongest moves come when you do the opposite of what these well-known patterns predict.

 For example, a candlestick pattern like a Shooting Star which where you gap up and make new highs and then close on the lows.
-The general consensus is that this would be a blow off move that a lot of people will see as bearish.
+The general consensus is that this would be a blowoff move that a lot of people will see as bearish.
 Well, if everybody looks at that pattern and says, “Well, it’s time to short.”
-There’s a lot of stops sitting above the high of that bar.
-If the market trades above that, you’re going to bust out all those people out of those stops and that position, and you’re cause a rally in that market.
+There are a lot of stops sitting above the high of that Shooting Star bar.
+If the market trades above that, you’re going to bust out all those people out at their stops and you’ll cause a rally in the market.